the palio…

 During the 19th Century, sport was transformed and shaped by the games ethic cultivated by British public schools, spread by graduates of those schools, and propounded by widespread reading of Thomas Hughes; Tom Brown’s Schooldays.
 Within that 1857 novel, many of the modern notions and meanings attached to sport were described and lauded – team sport and character building; sportsmanship and fair play; masculine ideals associated with winning in sport; the enshrining of sport in schools and universities, and so forth.
 Throughout all of this evolution of sport, horseracing remained a preeminent sport – it has long been hailed as the sport of kings and race tracks, Queens’ plates, the Ascot, the Kentucky Derby (part of the ‘triple crown’ of the sport), and many other venues and races were developed and nurtured.

 Underlining all of this very general description of sport’s growth as a concept is to note two adages that I have long held to be true about human nature and our attraction to sport.
 The first is, if it moves, why not race it?
 And its corollary, if we can race it, we can bet on it.
 That is, there is something magnetic about testing the mettle of speed and that allure carries with it the proclivity to wager and gamble, legally or not, on outcomes of any contest.
 To return to the palio, though unique to Siena and Il Campo, it shares the trappings of most sport, just exemplified and magnified by its unique setting.
 Watch this version of one of the 2018 races to get an idea of the actual event.
 One video site calls the palio, “the world’s most insane horserace” and with some, if not a great deal of truth.
-Most notable is the race course, a kind of flattened oval on one side, making the turns extremely tight at two corners; there are numerous incidences of horses and riders being seriously injured on those turns.
+Most notable is the race course, a kind of flattened – but slanted toward the Campo centre – oval on one side, making the turns extremely tight at two corners; there are numerous incidences of horses and riders being seriously injured on those turns.
 Jockeys wear their contrade-specific colours, ride bare-back,and use whips (some say they are allowed to use those whips on other competitors).
-In this particular video, there are 2 or 3 horses running without rider and in point of fact, a horse can win without its rider (called cavallo scosso) and it has happened.
+In this particular video (in the link above), there are 2 or 3 horses running without rider and in point of fact, a horse can win without its rider (called cavallo scosso) and it has happened.
 Finally, notice the size of the crowd and their involvement both during and after the race – clearly, they are invested in it and their enthusiasm is boisterous.

 The palio on a tight turn..